Wang-Lin-boop/GeminiMol/README.md

   <img style="float: right" src="imgs/geminimol.png" alt="alt text" width="550px" align="right"/>
 </p>

 This repository provides the official implementation of the GeminiMol model, training data, and utitiles.
-In this work, we propose a hybrid contrastive learning framework, which conducts **inter-molecular contrastive learning** by multiple projection heads of **conformational space similarities**.
+In this work, we propose a hybrid contrastive learning framework, which conducts **inter-molecular contrastive learning** by multiple projection heads of **conformational space similarities (CSS)**.
 Please also refer to our [paper](https://doi.org/10.1101/2023.12.14.571629) for a detailed description of GeminiMol.

 ## Table of Contents
 - [Table of Contents](#table-of-contents)